Imports and Exports in Germany

 Germany’s imports are mainly based on petroleum, cars and vehicle parts.
 Germany’s most imported product is petroleum under different forms: crude, refined or gas and it constitutes almost 14% of the country’s total imports.
 Then Germany’s imports focus on vehicles and vehicle parts that together occupy almost 7%.
 In smaller percentages Germany imports computers, pharmaceuticals and medical devices, integrated circuits and aircraft parts.
 Imports in Germany rely on The Netherlands and China with almost 9%, France with almost 8%, The United States and Italy with 5.5% and countries like Belgium, The United Kingdom and Switzerland with almost 5%.

 When it comes to taxes, Germany’s taxation system applies import turnover tax (Einfuhrumsatzsteuer) of 19% form countries outside the European Union, and 7% tax for certain categories of products.
 However, this tax can be deducted as an input tax (Vorsteuer).
+EORI registration in Germany is needed for companies engaged in trade activities.

 According to EU regulations there is a Tariff of the Community, also known as TARIC (Tarif Intégré de la Communauté) that enables rules for goods imported from other EU member states, or goods exported outside the Community.
 Germany has a list of import (Einfuhrliste) with rules for some categories of products that require licenses or restrictions are applied.
 The tariffs and licenses for these products can be verified online.
+German VAT registration is required, according to the current threshold.